 The LDCF is enabling Least Developed Countries to prepare for a more resilient future.
 LDCF funding helps recipient countries address their short-, medium-, and long-term resilience needs and reduce climate change vulnerability in priority sectors and ecosystems.

-LDCF backing helps countries implement National Adaptation Programs of Action (NAPAs) – country-driven strategies for addressing their most urgent adaptation needs.
-It also supports the implementation of the National Adaptation Plan (NAP) process, and the Least Developed Country work program under the UNFCCC.
+LDCF support helps countries implement National Adaptation Programs of Action (NAPAs) – country-driven strategies for addressing their most urgent adaptation needs.
+It also supports the implementation of National Adaptation Plans (NAPs), and the Least Developed Countries work program under the UNFCCC.

 The LDCF works with partner agencies to bolster technical and institutional capacity at the national and local level, to create a policy environment that encourages investment in adaptation solutions, to reduce systemic barriers to progress, and to promote innovation and private sector engagement.

 The LDCF has one of the largest portfolios of Least Developed Country adaptation projects in the international finance community.
-The LDCF has financed over 250 projects with approximately $1.7 billion in grants, directly benefiting over 50 million people and strengthening management of over 7 million hectares of land for climate resilience at the regional, national, and sub-national levels.
+The LDCF has financed 365 projects and enabling activities with approximately $1.7 billion in grants which is expected to benefit over 52 million people and climate resilient management of over 8 million hectares of land across regional, national, and local levels.

 LDCF projects cut across a range of themes and geographies.
 For instance:

 - An initiative in Nepal saw the creation of farm field schools with trained facilitators to teach farmers about climate adaptation.
-Meanwhile, areas highly at risk from climate change benefited from the introduction of green agriculture technologies for low-till crop planting, and stress-tolerant plant and animal varieties.
+Meanwhile, areas at high risk from climate change benefited from the introduction of green agriculture technologies for low-till crop planting, and stress-tolerant plant and animal varieties.